ADHD; Focus & Executive Function: A Neuroscience Guide

 Staying On Track

 In this scenario, the combination of ADHD focus and executive function is causing significant disruption.
 Your working memory drops the original plan.
 Whatever arises pulls your focus.
 Your executive function must exert significant effort to maintain a consistent pace.
-The executive function in individuals with ADHD is constantly engaged in damage control rather than providing quiet, steady guidance.
+Executive function in individuals with ADHD is constantly engaged in damage control rather than providing quiet, steady guidance.

 Time Blindness